 The data package available for download at the link above includes the following files:

 Each row in these datasets contain a project location.
 To make it easier for users to distinguish between projects that do or do not meet the strict definition of “aid,” these files provide project location records that have been pre-filtered according to the “flow_class” variable (ODA-like, OOF-like, or Vague OF).
-Descriptions of these flow classes and their meanings are listed in the accompanying Readme.
+Descriptions of these flow classes and their meanings are included in the accompanying ReadMe.